troyxmccall/alfred-spotify-mini-player/known-issues.md

 * Local tracks are not currently supported.
 This is a bug of Web API.

+* It is not possible as of now to subscribe to a playlist with the Web API.
+Once it would be supported, I'll add it.

 * The *Starred* playlist is not returned by Web API: Spotify has removed the notion of 'starred tracks' (which is now kind of replaced by "Your Music").
 As a workaround, you can create a new playlist (called 'Starred') and copy all your starred tracks in it.